leoyu037/docker_tutorial/README.md

   > docker rmi <your_username>/toy-flask:0.0.1
   > docker run -p 80:80 -d <your_username>/toy-flask:0.0.1
   ```

+- Let's stop and remove our containers before moving on.

 > Cool, now we know the general structure of a Dockerfile and how to publish our
 > own images to DockerHub.
 As we'll see later, the contents of a Docker image are